tomohisa/dcb-events.github.io/docs/glossary.md

 ## Saga

-Potentially long-running [Process Manager](#process-manager) that coordinates distributied business workflows
+Potentially long-running [Process Manager](#process-manager) that coordinates distributed business workflows.
+TO BE CHANGED

 ## Sequence